 Shooting the Messenger

 She did not stay long.
 She did not even bother to sit down.
-Holding back tears the young investigator said she was quitting because of the “bullshit" (my translation of "de la merde") report the Commissioner of Official Languages was about to make public.
+Holding back tears, the young investigator said she was quitting because of the “bullshit" ("de la merde") report the Commissioner of Official Languages was about to make public.

-While at Foreign Affairs, I was expected to participate in a project that, if carried to its conclusion, would have made English the de facto language of administration at all our embassies, high commissions and consulates.
+Foreign Affairs had expected me to acquiesce to a project that, if carried to its conclusion, would have made English the de facto language of administration at all our embassies, high commissions and consulates.
 Not even Brussels and Paris were to be spared.
 My director had warned me that if I did anything to interfere with this plan, I would be in trouble.
 The teary-eyed young woman was obviously worried about what was in store for me once the “bullshit report” became common knowledge.

 Early in the investigation, Huguette had sat down with me and told me that Commissioner Yalden had written to Marcel Massé and that he was not satisfied with the Deputy Minister's reply.
 A wide ranging inquiry into multiple breaches of the Official Languages Act at Foreign Affairs was now underway.

 I have no problems with that.
-After all, Fortier did take the unprecedented step of insinuating his Office into the hiring process at Foreign Affairs so as to ensure that even the most anti-French areas of the Department, such as the Telecommunication Division, would be forced to hire more Francophones whether they liked it or not.
+After all, Fortier did take the unprecedented step of insinuating his office into the hiring process at Foreign Affairs so as to ensure that even the most anti-French areas of the department, such as the Telecommunication Division and Management Services Division, would be forced to hire more Francophones whether they liked it or not.